eloritzkovitz/atlaset/docs/atlas/countries.md

 ## **Tracking your visits**

 - The badge to the right of the country's name indicates whether the country is visited or not (with a special case being the `home country`).
-- By clicking the `Visits` tab, you can open a detailed view of your `visit history` to the specific country.
+- By clicking the `Visits` tab, you can open a detailed view of your visit history to the specific country.
-- Data is based on your `trip data`, or by manually adding countries through the list.
+- Data is based on your trip data, or by manually adding countries through the list.

 > For a full breakdown of how tracking methods affect your analytics, timeline and dashboard stats, see [here](/docs/trips/visits.md).